upisfree/ld39/README.md

 # ld39
-Game for Ludum Dare #39
+Game for the Ludum Dare #39

 ![](/ld39.gif?raw=true)